 Dog owners that enjoy being outdoors on long walks following nature trails can be accompanied by their dogs.
 Hiking involves core muscle movement, and it is a great way to keep both owner and the dog in a fit body form.

-The first hiking trip with a dog should be done on an easy short trail allowing for brakes to rest and continue to work on their paws’ endurance.
+The first hiking trip with a dog should be made on an easy short trail allowing for brakes to rest and continue to work on their paws’ endurance.

-However, before proceeding on such a trip, dog owners must ensure that their dog is properly trained, follows the commands quickly, to avoid disobedience and even eventual injuries.
+However, before proceeding on such a trip, dog owners must ensure that their dog is properly trained and quickly follows the commands to avoid disobedience and even eventual injuries.

 Getting ready for a hiking trip with a dog must include hiking gear designed for dogs.
 You can find useful information online about a dog hiking gear list or discussing with other dog owners with similar activities to yours.

 - A leash – Retractable leashes are not recommended as they can become tangled quite quickly.
 This poses a safety hazard for both the dog and its owner.
 A good quality basic leash is the most suitable for such a day out.